6 Best Portfolio Management Software Tools for Investors

 One of the best facets of Personal Capital is how fast and seamlessly your accounts are linked!
 You can be up and running in minutes!

 I was amazed at how fast my complicated investment portfolio was uploaded and analyzed.
+I have 10 or more accounts with multiple investments within each account.

 The only caveat with this tool is that you may need to field a call from a Personal Capital representative.
 Other than that, the tools are all free to use.
-I’ve used this tool and appreciate how all of the accounts auto-populate so that I don’t need to input data.
+I’ve used this investment software and appreciate how all of the accounts auto-populate so that I don’t need to input data.
 In fact, this free product just might be superior to Quicken portfolio management software (which I also use)..

 The popular and free Mint.com investment and money management web-based software has a lot going for it.
 With quick linking to your accounts, similar to Personal Capital, you get a quick overview of your financial picture.
 Mint tracks all of your financial accounts including credit, banking, investment and retirement.
 Mint also highlights your fees, so that you know how much of your money isn’t being invested for your future.